yasexxx/angular-hildebrand-store/README.md

 4. When done, open browser and type on terminal "ng serve" to start development.
 5. Done!!!

-# Check out the working application up and running with backend using Node.js
+# Check out the working application up and running with backend using Node.js and Express library.
 https://hildebrandapp.herokuapp.com